Cigna (NYSE:CI) Releases FY 2022 Earnings Guidance

 Cigna (NYSE:CI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $22.60- for the period, compared to the consensus estimate of $22.70.
 The company issued revenue guidance of $177.00B-, compared to the consensus revenue estimate of $178.34 billion.

 Cigna (NYSE:CI – Get Rating) last issued its earnings results on Friday, May 6th.
 The health services provider reported $6.01 EPS for the quarter, topping the consensus estimate of $5.13 by $0.88.
-The firm had revenue of $44.01 billion during the quarter, compared to the consensus estimate of $43.48 billion.
-Cigna had a return on equity of 15.31% and a net margin of 3.04%.
-The business’s quarterly revenue was up 7.4% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $4.73 earnings per share.
-Equities analysts predict that Cigna will post 22.72 earnings per share for the current year.
+The company had revenue of $44.01 billion for the quarter, compared to the consensus estimate of $43.48 billion.
+Cigna had a net margin of 3.04% and a return on equity of 15.31%.
+The firm’s revenue for the quarter was up 7.4% on a year-over-year basis.
+During the same period in the previous year, the firm earned $4.73 earnings per share.
+Equities research analysts anticipate that Cigna will post 22.71 earnings per share for the current year.

-CI has been the subject of a number of recent analyst reports.
-Stephens increased their target price on shares of Cigna from $265.00 to $290.00 and gave the company an overweight rating in a research report on Wednesday, April 20th.
-Mizuho increased their target price on shares of Cigna from $266.00 to $291.00 in a research report on Monday, May 9th.
-Wells Fargo & Company increased their target price on shares of Cigna from $278.00 to $306.00 in a research report on Monday, May 9th.
-JPMorgan Chase & Co. raised shares of Cigna from a neutral rating to an overweight rating and increased their target price for the company from $248.00 to $304.00 in a research report on Monday, May 16th.
-Finally, Truist Financial increased their price target on Cigna from $290.00 to $310.00 in a report on Monday, May 9th.
-Six investment analysts have rated the stock with a hold rating, eighteen have issued a buy rating and two have assigned a strong buy rating to the company.
-Based on data from MarketBeat, Cigna has a consensus rating of Buy and a consensus price target of $288.76.
+CI has been the topic of a number of research analyst reports.
+Truist Financial boosted their price objective on shares of Cigna from $290.00 to $310.00 in a research report on Monday, May 9th.
+Cowen raised shares of Cigna from a market perform rating to an outperform rating and boosted their price objective for the company from $242.00 to $329.00 in a research report on Monday, May 9th.
+Mizuho boosted their target price on shares of Cigna from $266.00 to $291.00 in a report on Monday, May 9th.
+StockNews.com initiated coverage on shares of Cigna in a report on Thursday, March 31st.
+They set a strong-buy rating on the stock.
+Finally, Royal Bank of Canada boosted their target price on shares of Cigna from $235.00 to $272.00 in a report on Monday, May 9th.
+Six investment analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and two have given a strong buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus target price of $289.38.

-In related news, EVP Nicole S. Jones sold 12,070 shares of the business’s stock in a transaction that occurred on Monday, April 18th.
-The stock was sold at an average price of $259.03, for a total value of $3,126,492.10.
-Following the completion of the sale, the executive vice president now owns 35,201 shares in the company, valued at approximately $9,118,115.03.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO David Cordani sold 3,717 shares of the business’s stock in a transaction that occurred on Monday, April 18th.
+In related news, insider Jason D. Sadler sold 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 6th.
+The stock was sold at an average price of $250.00, for a total transaction of $1,250,000.00.
+Following the completion of the sale, the insider now directly owns 31,749 shares of the company’s stock, valued at approximately $7,937,250.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO David Cordani sold 3,717 shares of the firm’s stock in a transaction that occurred on Monday, April 18th.
 The stock was sold at an average price of $260.89, for a total value of $969,728.13.
-Following the completion of the sale, the chief executive officer now owns 145,126 shares of the company’s stock, valued at approximately $37,861,922.14.
+Following the sale, the chief executive officer now directly owns 145,126 shares of the company’s stock, valued at $37,861,922.14.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 132,372 shares of company stock valued at $35,194,868.
+In the last quarter, insiders sold 132,372 shares of company stock worth $35,194,868.
 Corporate insiders own 0.80% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the stock.
-Fairfield Bush & CO. purchased a new position in Cigna in the 1st quarter worth approximately $40,000.
-Zullo Investment Group Inc. purchased a new position in Cigna in the 4th quarter worth approximately $68,000.
-Worth Asset Management LLC purchased a new position in Cigna in the 1st quarter worth approximately $92,000.
-EverSource Wealth Advisors LLC purchased a new position in Cigna in the 4th quarter worth approximately $106,000.
-Finally, Fort Point Capital Partners LLC purchased a new position in Cigna in the 1st quarter worth approximately $201,000.
-Institutional investors own 88.57% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Fairfield Bush & CO. bought a new position in shares of Cigna in the 1st quarter worth $40,000.
+Zullo Investment Group Inc. purchased a new position in Cigna during the 4th quarter worth $68,000.
+Worth Asset Management LLC purchased a new position in Cigna during the 1st quarter worth $92,000.
+EverSource Wealth Advisors LLC purchased a new position in Cigna during the 4th quarter worth $106,000.
+Finally, Fort Point Capital Partners LLC purchased a new position in Cigna during the 1st quarter worth $201,000.
+88.57% of the stock is owned by institutional investors and hedge funds.

 Cigna Corporation provides insurance and related products and services in the United States.
 Its Evernorth segment provides a range of coordinated and point solution health services, including pharmacy, benefits management, care delivery and management, and intelligence solutions to health plans, employers, government organizations, and health care providers.